projectsbyandy/emulsive-ts-store/README.md

   - e.g.
     - supertest will not handle transient cookies when the domain is set to localhost
     - tests are decoupled from external dependencies like db so use fakes
+- only jest tests within the `tests/integration` directory and must have `.api.test.ts` extension will be picked up.

+## E2E Integration test notes
+- To run
+  - install playwright runner extension in vscode
+  - or from cmd in the root directory `npm run test:playwright`

 ## Config support
 The api uses config values defined in `apiConfig.json`